CRISES IN THE CAPITALIST SYSTEM

 Although the war began in Europe in 1939, the global nature of the conflict was intensified by Japan’s attack on the U.S. naval base at Pearl Harbor on 7th December 1941.

-This surprise attack led the United States to enter the war, aligning with Britain and the USSR against the Axis Powers (Germany, Italy, and Japan).
+This surprise attack led the United States to enter the war, joining with Britain and the USSR against the Axis Powers (Germany, Italy, and Japan).

 IMMEDIATE CAUSE OF THE SECOND WORLD WAR.